erpua/Python/README.md

 - pwd (Print Working Directory) => prints the route
 - Ctrl + J => open terminal
 - Shift + Alt + bottom arrow => current line code copy
+- Ctrl + Shift + P then type format, then choose Format Document With..., then press Enter, then choose Python, then install autopep8 ( if not appearing => pip install autopep8 command ).
+- Ctrl + , => calls settings.
+Then format on save.